 So improving your scores is pretty straightforward.
 Always pay your bills early or on time and pay them in full.
 Try to maintain a balance at about 20 to 30% of your limits or less.
 Do not close positive accounts.
 And try to avoid derogatory report entries like tax liens.

 This advice works just as well for personal credit as for business credit.
 Because Experian reports on both – and blends them – doing the same good things for both types of credit is helpful.
 Because it will help you even more.

 To improve your Experian business credit scores, you should be looking into Experian business credit monitoring.
 Experian offers monitoring services.
-So these prices were current as of June 2020.
-Business Credit Advantage costs $189 per year.
-You can monitor business credit for one year.
+With their Business Credit Advantage, you can monitor business credit for one year.
 And you’ll get alerts of changes.

-Business Credit Score Pro costs $249 per month.
-So it gives you access to multiple business credit reports.
-And Profile Plus costs $49.95 for a single report.
-So a Credit Score Report costs $39.95.
-With that one, you will get a credit summary report with a score.
-Or you can monitor your business credit with us for 90% less—and we throw in Dun & Bradstreet and Equifax business credit monitoring.
+Business Credit Score Pro gives you access to multiple business credit reports.
+And a Credit Score Report gives you a credit summary report with a score.
+Or you can monitor your business credit with us for considerably less—and we throw in Dun & Bradstreet and Equifax business credit monitoring.